afourcade/AffectTracker/README.md

 |Projection Time Synchronization|0.8|0|0-1|degree of temporal de-synchronization of all projections (higher values are less synchronized; 0 is perfectly synchronized)|
 |Projection Amplitude Difference|0.8|0|0-1|degree of asymmetry in the amplitudes of all projections (0 is perfectly symmetrical)|

-The last two features control the degree of regularity in the oscillations of the Flubber (e.g., from chaotic/irregular to regular).
+Projection Time Synchronization and Projection Amplitude Difference jointly control the degree of regularity in the oscillations of the Flubber (e.g., from chaotic/irregular to symmetrical/regular).

-Each feature needs a minimum and a maximum value as inputs.
-These correspond to extrema of the mapped coordinates (e.g., when a feature is mapped to the x-axis, `min` corresponds to the left-most side of the grid, while `max` corresponds to the right.
-Similarly, when mapped to the y-axis, `min` refers to the bottom and `max` to the top).
+Each feature needs a minimum and a maximum value as inputs, which correspond to extrema of the mapped coordinates.
+For example, when a feature is mapped to the x-axis, min corresponds to the left-most while max corresponds to the right-most side of the grid.
+Similarly, when mapped to the y-axis, min refers to the bottom and max to the top

+For example, in our studies (and in the figures here), the oscillation frequency and the amplitude of the projections were mapped to arousal.
+The smoothness and regularity (i.e., synchrony and similarity) of the projections were mapped to valence.

+Note: in case of no rating (thumb of the touchpad), the Flubber turns into a still disk

+A video of an exemplary participant who continuously evaluates their emotional experience using Flubber feedback while watching a 360° VR video is available at: https://doi.org/10.17617/3.QPNSJA.

 ## Installation
 Download the latest **AffectTracker.unitypackage** file from the [Releases](https://github.com/afourcade/AffectTracker/releases) section.